 There could be a number of interesting comparisons between specular reflection and diffuse reflection.
-Think of driving at night.
-If you are driving on a dry asphalt roadway, although the visible light is diminished, because of the irregularity of the asphalt, you are generally not bothered by reflections.
-However, consider when it has been raining.
-Then the asphalt is wet.
-What happens is that the irregular surface is filled in with the water and it becomes smoother causing reflections.
-When the asphalt is dry, the surface is irregular (rough) and it produces diffuse reflections, which are not as bothersome, but when it is wet, it produces specular reflections which can have significant glare due to the reflections.
-Rays of light from the beam of an oncoming car hit this smooth surface, undergo specular reflection and remain concentrated in a beam.
+For example, think of driving at night.
+If you are driving on a dry asphalt roadway, although the visible light is diminished because of the irregularity of the asphalt, you are generally not bothered by reflections.
+However, consider when it has been raining and the asphalt is wet.
+What happens then is that the irregular surface is filled in with the water and it becomes smoother, causing reflections.
+When the asphalt is dry, the surface is irregular (rough) and it produces diffuse reflections that are not as bothersome.
+But wet asphalt produces specular reflections which can have significant glare due to the reflections.
+Rays of light from the beam of an oncoming car hit this smooth surface, undergo specular reflection, and remain concentrated in a beam.
 The driver perceives an annoying glare caused by this concentrated beam of reflected light.
+This type of glare can be particularly troublesome for someone who has an emerging cataract.